vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

 :information_source: **Note:** These instructions only provide a starting point for testers to work on;
-testers are expected to do more *exploratory* testing.
+testers are expected to do more *exploratory* testing to understand the app better.

 ### 7.1 Launch and shutdown

 Initial launch

-1. Download the jar file and copy into an empty folder
+Prerequisites: Have GreenTea.jar downloaded and copied into an empty folder

-2. Double-click the jar file.<br>
+1. Double-click the jar file.<br>
    Expected: Shows the GUI with a set of sample decks.
 The window size may not be optimum.

 Saving window preferences